saikatdas87/tic-tac-toe/README.md

 **Note: _On production build all the front end Angular build artifacts will be copied to the `public/ui` folder._**

-## Can be used to implement any front end/ui build!

-* Simply replace the ui directory with the build of your choice
-* Make output directory ROOT/public/
-* Implement a proxy to localhost:9000

 ## Used below seed as base of this project